Book here

 Reefs around the world are of great importance to the marine ecosystem and also to human life.
 Some benefits that humans receive from reefs are the following:

-• They feed us: Many fish, mollusks and other species edible to humans are born and reproduce on reefs.
-Fishing represents a very important element for the economy of coastal areas and it is the reefs that provide sustenance to these communities.
+• They feed us: Many fish, mollusks, and other species edible to humans are born and reproduce on reefs.
+Fishing represents a very important element in the economy of coastal areas, and the reefs provide sustenance to these communities.

 • They protect us: Reefs and mangroves protect us from storm surges, hurricanes, floods, and even tsunamis and make the effect of these disasters less devastating for our communities.
 They also protect us from sea erosion, thus preserving coastal homes and agricultural land.

-• Tourist attraction: The beauty of the reefs is undeniable and that makes snorkeling and reef diving the most popular water activities in the Caribbean area.
-The MAR attracts a large number of tourists whose presence represents economic stability and prosperity for the tourist cities of the Caribbean.
+• Tourist attraction: The beauty of the reefs is undeniable, making snorkeling and reef diving the most popular water activities in the Caribbean area.
+The MAR attracts many tourists whose presence represents economic stability and prosperity for the tourist cities of the Caribbean.

 LET'S TALK ABOUT NUMBERS